 Base 3: Amalfi Coast

 This 50 kilometre stretch of coastline in Campania is characterised by sheer cliffs that drop into the turquoise sea below.
 One of the most beautiful winding coastal roads in the world takes you past pastel-coloured fishing villages as well as grand villas, terraced vineyards, lemon groves and small beaches.
 Our favourite of the picturesque towns on the Amalfi Coast include Positano, Ravello and Amalfi however, it’s also worth taking a trip to the bustling city of Naples, home to the Italian piazza.
-Along with that, you’ve got the fascination of the ancient Roman remains at Pompeii and Herculaneum along with the glitz and glamour of the island of Capri and the only active volcano in mainland Europe, Mount Vesuvius.
+It will come as no surprise to learn that many of the activities in this area involve spending time in, on or gazing at the spectacularly azure-blue waters which define this stretch of Italy’s most exclusive coastline.
+Why not grab your Go-Pro and make some magical underwater memories with a combined boat and guided snorkeling tour?
+Or for a more adrenaline-fueled experience, soar above this stunning coastline on a parasailing flight adventure.
+Along with all of this, you’ve got the fascination of the ancient Roman remains at Pompeii and Herculaneum along with the glitz and glamour of the island of Capri and the only active volcano in mainland Europe, Mount Vesuvius.

 Base 4: Umbria and Le Marche